 The Nisqually Reach Nature Center is looking for an unpaid Research Intern to join our team.
 Both full time and part time positions are available for credit or not.
-We are in our 6th year of citizen science projects and have been doing environmental education for over 15 years.
+We are in our 7th year of community science projects and have been doing environmental education for over 15 years.
 This is a meaningful opportunity for an aspiring environmental professional to acquire the skills and knowledge needed to succeed in the environmental field and also be in involved in projects that impact natural resource management.

 Qualified candidates are typically very self-directed, self-motivated, possess strong problem solving skills, highly flexible, excellent at interpersonal communication, very organized, detail-oriented, highly dependable, and able to work independently with minimal supervision.